grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 ===============================================================
 ```

 After running gobuster, we found a /v2 directory, which seems to be related to docker registry api.
-According to the Docker API Documentation, if a 401 Unauthorized is returned, it related to authentication not being handled properly (well something like that); in other words, accessing it requires you to provide credentials.
+According to the Docker API Documentation, if a 401 Unauthorized is returned, it is related to authentication not being handled properly (well something like that); in other words, accessing it requires you to provide credentials.

 When trying it on the browser it prompts for authentication which seems to be using a default admin:admin credentials but only a empty json response comes up.
 Looks like we need to do some research on Docker APIs and there is also a good document available on how to hack on Docker APIs and interact with them (see the resources provided).